Bernard M. Jones: Federal judicial service

 Jones was appointed as a United States magistrate judge in 2015, and was sworn into office on August 17, 2015.
 He was the first African American to be appointed to this position in the state of Oklahoma.
 His service as a magistrate judge was terminated on December 31, 2019 when he was elevated to district judge.

 On October 2, 2019, President Donald Trump announced his intent to nominate Jones to serve as a United States district judge for the United States District Court for the Western District of Oklahoma.
 On October 17, 2019, his nomination was sent to the Senate.
 Jones was nominated to the seat vacated by Judge Joe L. Heaton, who assumed senior status on July 1, 2019.
 On October 30, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 Oklahoma Senators James Lankford and Jim Inhofe released a statement supporting Jones' nomination.
 On November 21, 2019, his nomination was reported out of committee by a 19–3 vote.
 On December 18, 2019, the United States Senate invoked cloture on his nomination by a 88–5 vote.
 On December 19, 2019, his nomination was confirmed by a 91–3 vote.
-He received his judicial commission on December 31, 2019.
+He received his judicial commission on December 31, 2019, becoming only the second African-American to receive a lifetime appointment to any Oklahoma federal district court.